The Meaning of Inca Colors

 Inca White (Yuraq)

 The Inca white color (Yuraq) was associated with the divine spirits of the mountains, the Apus.
-The snow-capped peaks surrounding Cusco were considered powerful deities, and white symbolized their purity and power.
-White llamas were highly prized and were often the specific color of animal chosen for sacrifices to the Sun, as they represented a pure offering without blemish.
+The snow capped peaks surrounding Cusco were considered powerful deities, and white symbolized their purity and power.
+White llamas were highly prized in the high Andes prompting many modern historians to ask what does a silver or white llama symbolize in the inca culture.
+The answer encompasses several sacred elements of the Andean worldview.

 White also played a role in the legend of the Pururaucas the mythical stone soldiers that came to life to help the Inca Pachacuti defend Cusco.
 In various ceremonies, white signified peace, truce, and the clouds that brought the necessary rain, bridging the gap between the metallic gold sun and the green earth.